Flipside Finance

 AI Summary

-iShares MSCI Germany ETF (EWG) is in a relatively unremarkable position right now
+iShares MSCI Germany ETF (EWG) is in a mixed position

 Market position